srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 ## Intro

-Syslog one of the most widely and powerfull instumentation used almost everywhere.
-SR Lunix is not an exclusion, while syslog client implementation uses powerful [rsyslog][rsyslog].
+Syslog one of the most widely and powerful instrumentation used almost everywhere.
+SR Linux is not an exclusion, while syslog client implementation uses powerful [rsyslog][rsyslog].

 ## Lab summary

-This blog posts is based on a lab example that builds a SR Linux fabric and ELK stack attacehd to OOB management.
+This blog posts is based on a lab example that builds a SR Linux fabric and ELK stack attached to OOB management.
-Fabric provides L2 domain and various connectivity types as well as underlaying configuration to enable log simulation for majority of the SR Linux subsystems.
+Fabric provides L2 domain and various connectivity types as well as underlying configuration to enable log simulation for majority of the SR Linux subsystems.

 | Summary                   |                                                                           |
 |: ------------------------ | :-------------------------------------------------------------------------|